Part 1 J.D. Program

 Transfer applicants are eligible for admission in the fall semester of their second year of Law School.
 A transfer student may enroll early and take summer courses if accepted for admission before the end of the summer add/drop period.
 No transfer applicants are admitted for the spring term.

 Credit for first-year courses completed by an admitted transfer student at his/her home school will be awarded in the discretion of the Associate Dean for Academic Affairs upon evaluation of the transfer student’s grades and courses.
-Transfer credit will not be awarded for courses taken pass/fail or on any other ungraded basis or for any course completed with a grade lower than a C or its equivalent.
+Transfer credit will not be awarded for courses taken pass/fail or on any other ungraded basis (aside from courses that are analogous to Lawyering I and II for transfer students transferring in Fall 2024 or thereafter) or for any course completed with a grade lower than a C or its equivalent.
 The Law School will accept no more than 30 hours of credit from another Law School.

 The Law School may require transfer students to take particular courses to meet graduation requirements even if the student has had a similar course at his/her previous law school.
 While transfer students may receive credit for courses completed at another law school, students’ actual grades will not be used in calculating their grade point averages at the Law School.
 In addition, transfer students will not have class ranks until the end of their second year.